 This city break was a spontaneous decision and hence we started driving in the direction of Mitzpe Ramon only at noon.
-The drive from Israel’s center area takes 2-2.5 hours (depending on your original location and traffic) and I would recommend to make this route during daylight (since most of this road isn’t illuminated at night).
+The drive from Israel’s center area takes 2-2.5 hours (depending on your original location and traffic) and I would recommend making this route during daylight (since most of this road isn’t illuminated at night).

 Hike along the edge of the Ramon Crater

 We checked into Ramon Inn hotel and drove back to the visitors center which was already closed, so we opted for a hike along the edge of the Ramon Crater.

 I was planning to shoot star trails, but it was too cold.
 I did bring hot clothes but didn’t expect near zero temperature (in February) with freezing winds.
 Thus I had to cancel my plan.
 So, if you are planning to shoot stars, and Mitzpe Ramon is one of the best places for this in Israel, or you are simply going to stay in this area, expect cold temperatures and bring proper clothing.
 In some winters it is even snowing at Mitzpe Ramon.